Selma, California: Shifting business center

 Like many other American cities, Selma suffered a decline in its old downtown in the late decades of the 20th century and into the 21st century.
 Post–World War II development spread the growing city to the north and east, away from its business center.
-U.S. Highway 99, once a main road north and south through town, running parallel to the railroad, was rebuilt as a freeway (now SR 99) in the 1960s.
+U.S. Highway 99, once a main road running north–south through town, parallel to the railroad, was rebuilt as a freeway (now SR 99) in the 1960s.
 Several blocks to the west of the old road (now Whitson Street and Golden State Boulevard), the freeway bisects the oldest residential neighborhood in Selma.
 Freeway travel made the new shopping malls of Fresno more accessible.
 The freeway also made Selma more attractive as a place to live for Fresno workers, who contributed to ever-faster residential growth into the 21st century.

 The downtown experienced one of its biggest changes when Walmart built a large retail store at the intersection of East Floral Avenue and the freeway—at the northwest edge of town.
 As the 21st century began, this area became the de facto commercial center of the city providing great economic benefits.
 The old downtown, despite vacant storefronts, remained a struggling but viable district of city offices and small businesses.

 Media

 The weekly newspaper is The Selma Enterprise.
-Residents are served by the daily Fresno Bee and by Fresno-based television and radio stations.
+Residents are also served by the daily Fresno Bee and by Fresno-based television and radio stations.

 Public schools

 The Selma Unified School District has eight neighborhood elementary schools.
 Students from all of these schools are channeled to Abraham Lincoln Middle School and continue on to Selma High School or two alternative high schools.
-Selma High School fields a range of sports teams nicknamed The Bears.
+Selma High School fields a range of sports teams nicknamed the Bears.
 School colors are orange and black.
-The yearbook is entitled The Magnet.
+The yearbook is entitled the Magnet.